On The Partition Regularity of $ax+by = cw^mz^n$: Conjectures and Concluding Remarks

-is partition regular over $\mathcal{O}_{\mathcal{K}}\setminus\{0\}$. \begin{remark} In light of Remark \ref{NvsZRemark} we are led to ask about sign obstructions to partition regularity of polynomial equations in rings of integers of totally real number fields.
-Let us consider for example the number field $K = \mathbb{Q}[\sqrt{2}]$, which is totally real since all of its embeddings into $\mathbb{C}$ turn out to be embeddings into $\mathbb{R}$.
-We recall that $\mathcal{O}_K = \mathbb{Z}[\sqrt{2]}$ is the ring of integers of $K$.
+An analog of Theorem \ref{MaximalRadoCondition} would have to be proven for polynomial equations over $R$ instead of $\mathbb{N}$ in order to prove an analog of Theorem \ref{UnprovenGeneralTheorem}(i), which would help partially answer Question \ref{MostGeneralConjecture}. \begin{remark} In light of Remark \ref{NvsZRemark} we are led to ask about sign obstructions to partition regularity of polynomial equations in rings of integers of totally real number fields.
+Let us consider for example the number field $K = \mathbb{Q}\left[\sqrt{2}\right]$, which is totally real since all of its embeddings into $\mathbb{C}$ turn out to be embeddings into $\mathbb{R}$.
+We recall that $\mathcal{O}_K = \mathbb{Z}\left[\sqrt{2}\right]$ is the ring of integers of $K$.
 It is clear that the equation

-is not partition regular regular over $\mathbb{Z}[\sqrt{2}]_{> 0}$ due to sign obstructions despite being partition regular over $\mathbb{Z}[\sqrt{2}]\setminus\{0\}$ as a consequence of Theorem \ref{GeneralPositiveResultInDomains}.
+is not partition regular regular over $\mathbb{Z}\left[\sqrt{2}\right]_{> 0}$ due to sign obstructions despite being partition regular over $\mathbb{Z}\left[\sqrt{2}\right]\setminus\{0\}$ as a consequence of Theorem \ref{GeneralPositiveResultInDomains}.
 We are unable to determine whether or not the equation

-is partition regular over $\mathbb{Z}[\sqrt{2}]_{> 0}$ since there are no sign obstructions but we are unable to apply Theorem \ref{GeneralPositiveResultInDomains} and we are unable to apply the methods of Theorem \ref{GeneralPositiveResult} since $-2\sqrt{2} = (-\sqrt{2})^3$ and $-\sqrt{2} \notin \mathbb{Z}[\sqrt{2}]_{> 0}$.
-Unlike Remark \ref{NvsZRemark}, we may take this line of inquiry a step further by examining the semiring $P$ of totally positive elements of $\mathbb{Z}[\sqrt{2}]$, which are those elements that remain positive under every embedding of $\mathbb{Q}[\sqrt{2}]$ into $\mathbb{R}$.
+is partition regular over $\mathbb{Z}\left[\sqrt{2}\right]_{> 0}$ since there are no sign obstructions but we are unable to apply Theorem \ref{GeneralPositiveResultInDomains} and we are unable to apply the methods of Theorem \ref{GeneralPositiveResult} since $-2\sqrt{2} = (-\sqrt{2})^3$ and $-\sqrt{2} \notin \mathbb{Z}\left[\sqrt{2}\right]_{> 0}$.
+Unlike Remark \ref{NvsZRemark}, we may take this line of inquiry a step further by examining the semiring $P$ of totally positive elements of $\mathbb{Z}\left[\sqrt{2}\right]$, which are those elements that remain positive under every embedding of $\mathbb{Q}\left[\sqrt{2}\right]$ into $\mathbb{R}$.
 In this case we can directly determine $P$ to be given by $P = \{a+b\sqrt{2}\ |\ a > |b|\sqrt{2}\}$.
-It is clear that equation \eqref{StillNotPR} is not partition regular over $P$ since $P \subseteq \mathbb{Z}[\sqrt{2}]_{> 0}$, but can we determine whether or not equation \eqref{PotentiallyPR} is partition regular over $P$?
+It is clear that Equation \eqref{StillNotPR} is not partition regular over $P$ since $P \subseteq \mathbb{Z}\left[\sqrt{2}\right]_{> 0}$, but can we determine whether or not Equation \eqref{PotentiallyPR} is partition regular over $P$?
 Furthermore, it can be shown using the techniques of this paper that the equation